JohanLi1990/Learning_Notes/TulingNotes.md

 - ThreadLocal Design
   - Each Thread owns a ThreadlocalMap,
   - A ThreadLocalMap is `Map<WeakReference<ThreadLocal>, value>`
   - We use `WeakReference` here because in our **Thread logic**, we definitely have a strong reference to the same `ThreadLocal` object.
+So when we lose the strong reference, we want the key to be auto gc-ed
   - ThreadLocalMap is not a java 8 HashMap, it is a java 7 HashMap, It is using generic `Array` + `LinkedList` structure.
 - Under what circumstances would ThreadLocal cause memory leak?
   - When we lose the strong reference in our code, we will **not likely** have any memory leak, because `ThreadLocal.expungStaleEntries` method